Ellen Kanner

 Down and Dirty Rice

-August 17, 2015 by Ellen Kanner Leave a Comment
+September 13, 2021 by Ellen Kanner Leave a Comment

 Down and Dirty Rice

 Traditionally what makes dirty rice dirty is the addition of fowl gizzards.
 Um, no thanks.
-Chopped eggplant, a Louisiana crop, takes the place of organ meat in this super-satisfying veggie version It's spicy in itself, but you can make it that way.
+Chopped eggplant, a Louisiana crop, takes the place of organ meat in this super-satisfying veggie version It's not spicy in itself, but you can make it that way.
 That's what Tabasco is for.

 Print Recipe Pin Recipe